Nicholas McDonald: Personal life

+McDonald attended St Aidan's High School in Wishaw, but left the school early to participate in The X Factor.
 McDonald was diagnosed with Long QT Syndrome at a young age, which is a rare heart condition that causes delayed repolarization of the heart following a heartbeat which in turn increases the risk of episodes of torsades de pointes.
-He is also a supporter of Scottish football club Rangers F.C.
+In recent times his Long QT Syndrome has rendered him partially deaf.

-On 31 August 2019, he got engaged to his American girlfriend, Brandi Sommer, and they married a week later.
+On 31 August 2019, he got engaged to his American girlfriend, Brandi Sommer from Florida, and has been married since 2019.
+McDonald continues to live in Wishaw.